MariwanJ/Design456/README.md

 ### Notes
+- Workbench updates are announced at my youtube channel only.
+You can also check my project page for getting info about current developments status.
 - You need to use latest FreeCAD to not get problems with this WB.
 Update your local version of Design456 regularly by daily basis.
 - Caution: It's recommended to work on a copy of your object even if Undo is functional now.
 If you find out it works on your test object, then apply it to your original object.
 - There might be other issues, as I am the sole developer on this project, it is difficult to do all the work quickly.
 I have in my plan to test all these functions in quite depth.
 But at the moment, I wish to implement them and learn how I can do them.
 I am still in the beginning of the learning process.
 - Tutorials and guides will be written /made later
 - Check out my videos to know how to use the tools.
 - The workbench is under heavy development.
 Still there is no released version.
 I need to have the base tools to announce a released version.
 - Keep updating your local version regularly.
-I announce at my youtube channel any changes I make.

 ### Feedback